The inspectorate in 2020-21

 Register of interests

-41. At the time of her appointment as HM Chief Inspector, Laura Paton had served as a trustee of the charity Together (Scottish Alliance for Children’s Rights) since 2016.
-Her involvement in Together was noted in the register of interests held by the Scottish Government and highlighted on the inspectorate’s web pages, and her appointment as HM Chief Inspector of Prosecution in Scotland was likewise noted in Together’s register of interests.
+38. At the time of her appointment as HM Chief Inspector in 2019, Laura Paton had served as a trustee of the charity Together (Scottish Alliance for Children's Rights) since 2016.
+Her involvement in Together was noted in the register of interests held by the Scottish Government and highlighted on the inspectorate's web pages, and her appointment as HM Chief Inspector of Prosecution in Scotland was likewise noted in Together's register of interests.
 Appropriate safeguards are in place to avoid any potential conflicts of interest.
 In September 2020, Ms Paton was elected as Vice Chair of Together, and continued in her role as trustee.
-From September 2020, in the interests of transparency, her involvement in Together will be noted in the inspectorate’s annual reports as well as any inspection report which deals with any substantial issue of children’s rights.
+In the interests of transparency, her involvement in Together will be noted in the inspectorate's annual reports as well as any inspection report which deals with any substantial issue of children's rights.

 Freedom of Information requests (FOI)